Another One (Mac DeMarco album)

-Another One is the second mini-LP by Canadian singer-songwriter Mac DeMarco released on August 7, 2015 by Captured Tracks.
+Another One is the debut/2nd unofficial mini-LP by Canadian singer-songwriter Mac DeMarco released on August 7, 2015 by Captured Tracks.
 The mini-LP was preceded by the release of four streaming singles on Spotify, "The Way You'd Love Her", "Another One", "I've Been Waiting for Her", and "No Other Heart".
 The title track was accompanied by a music video directed by DeMarco himself.

 Background and production

 Another One was recorded by DeMarco in his home in Far Rockaway, Queens, New York between tour dates promoting his previous studio album Salad Days (2014).
 The songs were written within a week and recorded within the following week and a half.
+When Mac returned to his home after the tour, he recorded nine instrumental tracks.
+He planned to release these tracks the next day, and 24 hours later, he released the tracks on an album named "Some Other Ones" and published it on the music sharing website Bandcamp.

+According to DeMarco, Another One is a concept album about love, specifically about being in love, not wanting love, etc.